-Restarting is one of the quick solution to many Windows problems.
+Restarting is one of the quick solutions to many Windows problems.
 It helps to terminate the running processes thus fixing problems like frozen computer and unresponsive apps.
 In our earlier article, we have explained how to add desktop shortcut for shut down in Windows desktop and laptop.
-In this article we will explain how to restart your computer using different methods.
+In this article we will explain how to restart your Windows 10 computer using different methods.

 1. Restarting from Start Menu